-But that’s not the right way to use LinkedIn.
+That’s not the most effective way to use LinkedIn.

 If you’re not sharing your message with that audience, you should be.
-And you do that through blogging your own content on LinkedIn.
+And you do that through blogging on LinkedIn.

 Many people have written articles about how to publish on LinkedIn, and you can read LinkedIn’s guidelines to see how to do it.
 But most people are doing it improperly.